Hull Kingston Rovers: 1980s and early 1990s

 In 1985/86, Millward took Rovers to their sixth win in the Yorkshire Cup before they were defeated in the John Player Final and the Challenge Cup Final at Wembley narrowly losing 15–14 to Castleford.
-This proved to be Rovers last major final to date, as the team that had part dominated the English game faded away.
+This proved to be Rovers' last major final until 2015, as the team that had part dominated the English game faded away.

 By the late 1980s, time had taken its toll on Craven Park stadium, following the Bradford City stadium fire, capacity was restricted and the cost of safety work spiraled.
 Major renovations were needed to bring it up to scratch.
 Large amounts of money were spent on the ground each year repairing sections but once one section was repaired another would fall into disrepair.
 In 1988/89, their last full season at Craven Park, Rovers were relegated to the 2nd Division and Millward decided to stand down as coach.
 Wright Properties Ltd purchased Craven Park from the club and the final game was played there on 9 April 1989.

 A new stadium, New Craven Park, was built on a site off Preston Road.
 New Craven Park was officially opened on Sunday 24 September 1989 as Rovers beat Trafford Borough 48–8 in front of 8,500 spectators.
 Rovers started the new era convincingly, and were crowned Second Division champions with promotion back to the top flight.

 George Fairbairn was brought in as a player-coach in 1992 for a record fee of £72,500.
 In 1994/95, Rovers were relegated to the third division despite finishing mid table.